Above the line

-An employee stock option is an agreement made on a given date (the “grant” date) under which an employee may purchase a given number of shares of the employer’s stock at a stated price (the “strike” price), either at a stated time (the “vesting” date) or within a period of time (the “exercise” period) immediately following the vesting date.
+An agreement made on a given date (the “grant” date) under which an employee may purchase a given number of shares of the employer’s stock at a stated price (the “strike” price), either at a stated time (the “vesting” date) or within a period of time (the “exercise” period) immediately following the vesting date.

 A satellite account describing the relationship between the environment and the economy.

-Equity is ownership of a residual claim on the assets of the institutional unit that issued the instrument.
+The ownership of a residual claim on the assets of the institutional unit that issued the instrument.
 Equities differ from other financial instruments in that they confer ownership of something more than a financial claim.
-Shareholders are owners of the company whereas bond holders are merely outside creditors.
+Shareholders are owners of the company, whereas bond holders are merely outside creditors.

 European System of National and Regional Accounts (ESA)

-An integrated system of economic accounts which is the European version of the System of National Accounts (SNA).
+An integrated system of economic accounts; the European version of the System of National Accounts (SNA).

 European Investment Bank

-This was set up to assist economic development within the European Union.
+This was set up to assist economic development within the EU.
 Its members are the member states of the EU.

 Exchange Cover Scheme (ECS)